 Quick Check: Find a Passenger-Footwell Water Leak and the HVAC Drain Hose

-When you notice water pooling in the passenger footwell—especially after heavy rain or running the A/C—start by checking the HVAC drain hose and nearby evap area for disconnection, clogs, or paraffin wax residue from the evaporator, since these are common causes of cabin intrusion; document any musty odors and inspect the hose outlet under the vehicle, following Toyota TSB TSB00002123 for inspection points and criteria.
-You’ll perform a focused visual and tactile exam: remove lower trim, clear debris, and trace the drain hose for kinks or separation.
-Use targeted water testing—pour measured water into the evaporator housing while an assistant watches the hose outlet—to confirm flow and locate leaks without guesswork.
-Note paraffin wax deposits on surfaces; these indicate evap failure and require documented remedies.
+You will do a focused visual and tactile exam.
+Remove lower trim, clear debris, and trace the drain hose for kinks or separation.
+Use targeted water testing—pour measured water into the evaporator housing while an assistant watches the hose outlet—to confirm flow and locate leaks.
+Note paraffin wax deposits on surfaces.
+These indicate evap failure and need documented remedies.
 Record moisture control observations: damp carpets, insulation saturation, and odor presence.
-You’ll log findings against TSB criteria, then decide targeted repairs or professional intervention to regain control and prevent mold or electrical damage.
+Log findings against TSB criteria, then decide on targeted repairs or professional intervention to stop mold or electrical damage.

 Reconnect or Reroute the HVAC Drain Hose (Step-by-Step)